oracle-livelabs/analytics-ai/oci-call-center-analytics/setup-environment/setup-environment.md

 In this lab, you will:
 * Verify Compartment and Group
 * Set up Policies
-* Create VCN with the right access
-* Create an API Gateway
-* Confirm access to OCI Language Services
+* Confirm access to OCI Language and Speech Services
 * create an API signing key